-The CCF for the overall fischer group of companies, which was prepared for the first time in the base year of 2023, indicates that 95.1% of emissions fall under Scope 3, and that production and consumable materials are the largest source of emissions.
-The site with the largest share of the group's total ${\rm CO_2}$ emissions is the main plant in Tumlingen, at 129,857 tonnes, followed by the plant in Padua in Italy, at 53,666 tonnes.
+The CCF for the overall fischer group of companies, which was prepared for the first time in the base year of 2024, indicates that 96.8% of emissions fall under Scope 3, and that production and consumable materials are the largest source of emissions.

+The site with the largest share of the group's total CO2 emissions is the main plant in Tumlingen, at 131,957 tonnes, followed by the plant in Padua in Italy, at 62,298 tonnes.

 The long-term avoidance and reduction of greenhouse gases in all emission areas is a top priority for fischer.
-With the detailed determination of the CCF, the company is positioned to implement a comprehensive climate protection strategy as part of the Corporate Strategy 2030.
-The annual update of the carbon footprint enables the development of a KPI system that can be used to assess the development of ${\rm CO_2}$ emissions at the individual locations and business areas.
-In the automotive systems sector, for example, carbon neutrality is becoming an increasingly important requirement criterion for new contracts awarded by OEMs.
+With the detailed determination of the CCF, the company is positioned to implement a comprehensive climate change mitigation strategy as part of the Corporate Strategy 2030.
+The annual update of the carbon footprint enables the development of a KPI system that can be used to assess the development of CO2 emissions at the individual locations and business areas.
+For example, CO2 reduction goals are becoming an increasingly important criterion for customers.

-In order to further reduce Scope 2 emissions, fischer will investigate which additional locations can be supplied with green power in the future.
+In an attempt to further reduce emissions in Scope 2, fischer is currently converting further locations to green electricity supply.
 Ultimately, the goal is to successively increase the percentage of energy produced by the company itself.